 What is a rectifier?

 A rectifier is one or more diodes that are used for the conversion of AC into DC.

 Mention three advantages of a bridge rectifier.

-Following are the three advantages of bridge rectifier:
+Following are the three advantages of a bridge rectifier:

 - The rectification efficiency of the bridge rectifier is double that of the half-wave rectifier.

 - A simple filtering circuit is used in the case of a bridge rectifier as the ripple voltage is low.

 - The TUF (Transformer Utilization Factor) is high.

 What is the alternative for a bridge rectifier?

 The alternative for the bridge rectifier is a full-wave rectifier.

 Name the three basic types of rectifiers.

-The three basic types of rectifiers are half-wave rectifier, full-wave center-tapped rectifier, and full-wave bridge rectifier.
+The three basic types of rectifiers are half-wave rectifiers, full-wave centre-tapped rectifiers, and full-wave bridge rectifiers.